3D Printer Filament 1.75mm vs 3mm – All You Need To Know

 Up to a certain point, size doesn’t matter too much as long as it’s in a general range to work properly.
 When you put the measurements in your slicer software, it should be just fine.

-For the most part 2.85mm and 3mm filament should work the same.
-The default settings in many slicers is set to 2.85mm, so if you buy cheap, low quality filament it has higher variances in diameter so it can cause issues if it’s too different to what is set.
+For the most part, 2.85mm and 3mm filament should work the same.
+The default settings in many slicers are set to 2.85mm, so if you buy cheap, low quality filament it has higher variances in diameter so it can cause issues if it’s too different from what is set.

 Depending on who your supplier is, some with bad quality control can sell you wrongly sized filament so keep aware of this.
 You are better off sticking to a reputable company that you know will give you consistent quality time after time.

 3D printers with the Bowden System use PTFE tubes with an inner diameter of 3.175mm.
 There may be variation in the diameter of the Bowden tube and the 3mm filament.